kockie69/Visualizer/docs/lowfatmilk.md

 The menu shown here offers different options that let you control the module.
 We will explain each option below.

 ### Cycle through presets
 Right clicking the module gives you the option to enable or disable Cycle through presets.
 If this is enabled the module will automatically jump to another preset.
 The time it stays with a preset can be set by the timer knob on the module.

 ### Hardcut Enabled
-If Hardcut is enabled switching presets won't be done fluidly but quit abrupt.
-When it is disabled the transfer between presets will go more fluidly which might result in nice additional effects.
+A hard cut is a beat-induced immediate transition to the next preset that might happen before the preset display duration is reached.
+Also see Hard Cut Duration and Hard Cut Sensitivity to fine-tune the behaviour.

 ### Aspectcorrection Enabled
 Enables or disables aspect ratio correction in presets that support it.
 This sets a flag presets can use to aspect-correct rendered shapes, which otherwise would be distorted if the window display isn't exactly square.
+This is generally used to make shapes not appear stretched, e.g. circles or squares not being squished in one direction.

 ### Case sensitive Visual Preset Search
 This setting is used for the search option.
 If this is enabled the search will take place Case sensitive (so it will make differnce between lowercase and uppercase).